keypuncherlabs/apollo-link-jwt/README.md

 ## Introduction

 The package automatically detects when an access token has expired using JWT decode to keep the secret out of the client.
 It works with any existing endpoint that returns a new access token and refresh token from a provided refresh token by using a callback to handle any response structure.
-This should never be trusted for anything more than verifying if the token is still valid!

 **Note:** *This package supports tokens stored in async-storage or any other manner of async lookup, helpful for React Native projects*